caldaibis/probability-updating-games-marl/README.md

 python3 -m venv env
 ```

 Subsequently, you will want to activate your virtual environment.
-On Windows, you can do this as follows ():
+On Windows, you can do this as follows:
 ```
 env\Scripts\activate
 ```